 The Company provides a defined contribution profit sharing plan for the benefit of substantially all the Company's domestic salaried and non-union hourly employees.
 The plan contains both contributory and noncontributory profit sharing arrangements, as defined.
-Aggregate charges included in the accompanying consolidated statement of operations under this plan for both continuing and discontinued operations were approximately \$3.8 million, \$3.7 million and \$5.2 million in 2017, 2016 and 2015, respectively.
-Certain of the Company's foreign and union hourly employees participate in defined benefit pension plans.
+Aggregate charges included in the accompanying consolidated statement of operations under this plan were approximately \$4.2 million, \$3.8 million and \$3.7 million in 2018, 2017 and 2016, respectively.
+Certain of the Company's non-U.S. and union hourly employees participate in defined benefit pension plans.